The #1 reason why you should enter game design contests

 Well, there are a number of them running throughout the year.

 If you subscribe to the Board Game Design Lab email list, you will receive an awesome email every week with links to a bunch of great game design resources, a new podcast episode, and a list of current game contests.
-Here is a link to the Board Game Design Lab site where you can sign up to the mailing list.
+You can sign up to the mailing list here.

 Here are some of the sites that offer game design contests through the year (be on the lookout for others as well):